Design leadership through mentoring and capability building.

 The focus was on creating clarity where there was friction — aligning intent between teams, introducing shared reference points, and giving the new UX Lead the support and space needed to lead change without being isolated by it.

-This meant positioning UX not as an added layer, but as a connective tissue between e-commerce, creative, product, and delivery — helping decisions feel grounded, visible, and shared.
+This meant positioning UX not as an added layer, but as connective tissue between e-commerce, creative, product, and delivery — helping decisions feel grounded, visible, and shared.

 Approach